Miniature book: "Smallest book in the world"

 2016: Vladimir Aniskin, [Untitled] (Russia: Vladimir Aniskin, 2016).
-"The micro-book consists of several pages, each measuring only very tiny fractions of a millimeter: the precise size of the pages is 70 by 90 micrometers or 0.07 by 0.09 millimeters—too small to be read by the naked human eye.
+"The micro-book consists of several pages, each measuring only very tiny fractions of a millimeter: the precise size of the pages is 70 × 90 micrometers or 0.07 × 0.09 millimeters—too small to be read by the naked human eye.
 Made by gluing white paint to extremely thin film, the pages are hung from a tiny ring binder that allows them to be turned.
 The whole construction rests on a horizontal sliver of a poppy seed."

 Charms, talismans, and amulets

 In 2007, archaeologists found a miniature Bible (Glasgow: David Bryce & Son, 1901) tucked into a child's boot hidden in a chimney cavity in an English cottage in Ewerby, Lincolnshire.
 Shoes were placed in such locations as early as the fourteenth-century as anti-witchcraft devices known as "spirit traps".

 Publishing, printing, and binding in miniature

 The creation of a miniature book requires exceptional skill in all aspects of book production, because elements such as bindings, pages, and type, illustrations, and subject matter all need to be approached with a new set of problems in mind.
 For instance, the pages of a miniature book do not fall open as do those of larger books, because the pages are not heavy enough.
 Bindings require exceptionally thin materials, and creating type that is readable and beautiful requires great skill.
 Many printers have created miniature books to test their own technical limits or to show off their skill.
 Many books have claimed the sought-after title of "smallest book in the world," which is now held by experiments in nanoprinting.